internetscooter/delightloop/README.md

 About
 -----
-This is a tool to support Delight Loop workshops and is derived from [diagrams.net](https://app.diagrams.net).
-This is a specialised version aimed at realtime team collaboration and Prosocial implementation.
+This is a tool to support (Delight Loop)[https://www.delightloop.com/] workshops and is derived from [diagrams.net](https://app.diagrams.net).
+This is a specialised version aimed at realtime team collaboration and [Prosocial](https://www.prosocial.world/) implementation.

-This is in developent and closely follows diagrams.net [drawio](https://github.com/jgraph/drawio), hence the use of delightloop master branch.
+This is in developent and closely follows diagrams.net [drawio](https://github.com/jgraph/drawio), hence the use of "delightloop" default branch.

-Here is the Github pages [Delight Loop Implementation](https://internetscooter.github.io/delightloop/src/main/webapp/index.html)
+Here is the Github Pages [Delight Loop Implementation](https://internetscooter.github.io/delightloop/src/main/webapp/index.html)

 License
 -------